 In the future, computers will also better understand what’s happening in a scene and how things are related.
 That will significantly increase the use of computer vision in various fields.
 However, the development of computer vision is expected to give rise to the discourse on ethics especially revolving around the application of AI in different spheres of life.

 Annotating images accurately plays a crucial role in building better computer vision models.
 It provides the necessary data for training these models, which are essential for them to identify and classify objects within images accurately.
+Just as image annotation adds a depth to computer vision models, How Text Annotation Adds Depth to Reading enriches the understanding and analysis of written content.
 Labeling images also requires a thorough understanding of the objects and their features to ensure high-quality and consistent annotations.

 With the increased demand for advanced computer vision applications in various fields, annotating images accurately has become an indispensable step in the development of computer vision models.
 Hence, investing in accurate and efficient image labeling techniques is crucial for building high-performing computer vision models and driving their progress forward.